hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-17-evidence-impact.md

 - 65.2% of Data Carpentry respondents either agree or strongly agree that they’re able to immediately apply what they learned in the workshop.

 One compelling argument you can make when telling friends/colleagues about Carpentries workshops is the impact we have on learners' skills and confidence.
-For example, in Data Carpentry's surveys,we ask respondents to rate their level of agreement with the following statements related to Data Carpentry’s workshop goals and learning objectives.
+For example, in Data Carpentry's surveys, we ask respondents to rate their level of agreement with the following statements related to Data Carpentry’s workshop goals and learning objectives.

 - *Write Program*: I can write a small program/script/macro to solve a problem in my own work.